 Its hoped the new technology can be used to help advance prostheses, personal assistive robots and consumer product testing.
 The new tactile sensor has been designed to mimic the human finger, and is even equipped with fingerprints that enhance the sensor’s sensitivity to vibration.

 The finger-sized BioTac sensor is made up of a soft, flexible skin cover, with a liquid filling.
 As the sensor slides over a surface it is able to vibrate in characteristic ways.
-Which are then detected via a hydrophone microphone located within the sensor’s bone-like core.
-Hydronephone microphones have been designed to be used originally underwater.
+These vibrations are then detected via a hydrophone microphone located within the sensor’s bone-like core.
+Hydrophone microphones were originally designed to be used underwater, making them highly sensitive to subtle vibrations and changes in pressure.

 Source: Gizmag